-Make your own healthy, naturally sweet snack bites with this recipe for Homemade Blueberry Muffin Larabar Balls.
+Make your own healthy, naturally sweet blueberry muffin Larabar energy bites.
 They really do taste like blueberry muffins!

-Do you remember the Cherry Larabar Balls I posted earlier this month?
+Do you remember the cherry Larabar energy bites I posted earlier this month?
 They are super tasty and today’s version is very similar, but with you guessed it — dried blueberries instead of cherries.

-I aim to please, especially when a reader requests something so I quickly tested out a blueberry version.
+I aim to please, especially when a reader requests something so I quickly tried the recipe with dried blueberries.
 They turned out to be delicious and a littler sweeter than the cherry version, which I like.
 And they really do have a flavor reminiscent of blueberry muffins or cobbler.
 Yum!

 Make your own healthy, naturally sweet snack bites with this recipe for Blueberry Muffin Larabar Balls.
 They really do taste like blueberry muffins!